-The proposed fourth floor balcony on the south façade has been further integrated into the overall design concept through the addition of complimentary decks on level 2 and 3, creating a stacked condition that fits into the existing context of the neighborhood.
-Level two and three decks are pulled back to highlight the three story residential entry, with the fourth level deck's cedar soffit wrapping down for a warm, pedestrian scaled material.
-This typology of repeating decks is present in many neighboring apartment buildings, which can be further seen through the diagram on page 16.
+The proposed fourth floor balcony on the south façade has been further integrated into the overall design concept through the addition of decks on level 2 and 3, creating a stacked condition that fits into the existing context of the neighborhood.
+Level two and three decks are pulled back to highlight the three story residential entry, with the fourth level decks cedar soffit wrapping down for a pedestrian scaled material at the entry.
+This typology of repeating decks is present in many neighboring buildings, which can be further seen through the diagram on page 17.